barryballantines/VVNB_Hanoi_Noibai-Scenery/documentation/README.md

 ![Domestic Terminal T1][vvnb-domestic-terminal]

-The first version of the domestic terminal building.
+The domestic terminal building.
+See the tower and the maintainance hangar in the background.

-![Domestic Terminal T1 with textures][vvnb-domestic-terminal-with-textures]

-Texturing is still an issue... (somebody should dimm the light)

 [vvnb-west-day]:   ./vvnb-west-day.png
 [vvnb-west-night]: ./vvnb-west-night.png
 [vvnb-mil-hangars]: ./vvnb-mil-hangars.png
 [vvnb-domestic-terminal]: ./vvnb-domestic-terminal.png
-[vvnb-domestic-terminal-with-textures]: ./Domestic-Terminal-with-textures.png